 CV available upon request.

 Meredith holds a PhD in Lifelong Learning from Penn State, where she also served as co-investigator on a study analyzing distance learning infrastructure across 235 rural Pennsylvania school districts, using systematic NVivo qualitative analysis to examine digital platform adoption and internet access barriers.
 She holds mathematics degrees from Duke University and Columbia Teachers College, is a certified high school math teacher, and served as a Peace Corps volunteer in Mali.
-Her methods include Python (pandas, matplotlib), NVivo, STATA, and mixed-methods approaches to education policy and technology systems.
+Her methods include Python (pandas, matplotlib, topic modeling), computational bibliometrics, and mixed-methods approaches to education policy and technology systems.

 NET Lab's research is freely available to parents, teachers, advocates, and policymakers navigating decisions about classroom technology.
-Current projects include a mixed-methods study documenting parent and teacher experiences with EdTech through surveys and focus groups, and an open archive of over 500 educator community reviews of widely-used EdTech platforms, preserved for public access on the Open Science Framework.
+Current projects include a computational bibliometric analysis of K-12 EdTech research (under review at Learning, Media and Technology), a study documenting parent and teacher experiences with classroom technology, and an open archive of over 500 educator community reviews of widely-used EdTech platforms, preserved for public access on the Open Science Framework.

 Outside of work, Meredith swims competitively, bikes across countries, and digs in the dirt with her two bilingual boys (French and English).